Friday, 31 January 2025

 The weather has continued to be cold, with snow showers and icy pavements.
 Despite having at least a dozen woolly hats at home in Cambuslang I had neglected to bring even one of them to Ullapool, so today James kindly spent £4 on a sparkly purple beanie hat in the Woollen Mill sale.
 Despite the name of the shop there is no wool in the beanie; it is 99% polyester and 1% metallic thread so no sheep has been near it!
 It feels very cosy, and also necessary because I have developed a bad cold which is lingering annoyingly, particularly in my chest which is rattling, my stuffy nose, and strangely my right ear.
 James also got me a hot water bottle yesterday which I have been holding against my ear.

 So because of this horrible cold I have been having an enforcedly quiet time here in Ullapool.
 I have encouraged James to enjoy himself, go for walks etc but I feel bad for not joining in.
 This morning we were surprised to see Calmac’s new ship, the Glen Sannox, sailing along the loch outside our window, heading westwards.
 This ship is currently nearly seven years late after many problems, both technical and financial, during its build.
 It is also way over budget (from £97 million to more than £400 million so far) and doesn’t even fit Ardrossan Harbour so it will need to sail from Troon to Brodick instead until Ardrossan Harbour is upgraded - which will be years away.
 And apparently the liquified natural gas that it runs on (as well as marine gas oil, a low-sulphur type of diesel) is not even as eco friendly as promised.
-It was up here to conduct crew familiarisation trials before starting to take passengers to Arran, and needless to say more technical issues were found so another delay seems likely.
-Oh dear oh dear.
+It was up here to conduct crew familiarisation trials before starting to take passengers to Arran, and needless to say more technical issues were found, however I think that they are determined to start service on 13th January.

 Thursday, 2 January 2025